implico/frs-bundle-default/examples/agnostic-mode/README.md

 # Agnostic mode

-Dist version with SASS compiler.
+Basic dist version with SASS compiler.
+Use if your employer needs a framework-independent version.

 ## Installation